 Experienced Los Angeles Product Liability Attorneys

 Product liability cases are complex and best handled by an experienced personal injury attorney.
-If you have been injured because of a defective product in Los Angeles do not hesitate to contact Joshua W. Glotzer, APC for help.
+If you have been injured because of a defective product in Los Angeles do not hesitate to contact Glotzer & Leib, LLP for help.
 Over the past 17 years, we have helped thousands of clients just like you recover millions in compensation for their injuries.
 Call us today to schedule a free consultation and learn about how we may be able to help you, too.